 That’s where Ezra comes in.
 Our goal is to help prevent unnecessary prostate biopsies.
 A 2012 review showed that blood PSA tests are only about 21% accurate.
-Our approach is different: we use the latest Artificial Intelligence (AI) and MRI technology to screen for potentially cancerous abnormalities in the prostate before moving forward with any invasive procedures.
-Our MRI technology is 92% accurate; therefore, the likelihood that you would undergo needless secondary procedures is substantially lower than if you were getting screened via the conventional PSA blood test route.
+Our approach is different: we use the latest MRI technology to screen for potentially cancerous abnormalities in the prostate before moving forward with any invasive procedures.
+MRI technology can detect over 90% of prostate cancers; therefore, the likelihood that you would undergo needless secondary procedures is substantially lower than if you were getting screened via the conventional PSA blood test route.
 Furthermore, prostate biopsies take between 1-2 hours, and results can take a considerable amount of time.
 On the other hand, our MRI procedure takes only 20 minutes and you receive results within 2-3 days.

 Typically, it is only recommended to proceed with a biopsy if the radiologist detects an abnormality within the MRI results.
 If that is the case, you’ll receive a fusion biopsy, which is a highly specific procedure that involves a radiologist looking at your MRI while moving a probe in your anus, taking localized samples from specific spots of concern.
 The MRI ultimately serves in many ways as a blueprint of your prostate.
 Thus, the procedure is more comfortable, quicker, and less samples are obtained, so it’s lower-risk.